alufers/commit-o-matic/README.md

 You can install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=alufers.commit-o-matic).

+Alternatively you can get it on the [Open VSX Registry](https://open-vsx.org/extension/alufers/commit-o-matic).

 ## Requirements

 This extension requires an API key for ChatGPT.
 You can get one here: https://platform.openai.com/account/api-keys